sdrekeen/traffcnt/README.md

 - detects direction and has distinct counters per direction
 - added a simple approach to build different classes of moving objects just by object's-size
 - german explainations in source-code

+Info picture used for legend.png, which is loaded to have more beatufied counting panel on windows top is not included here on github, as there is no public license for this.
+So be creative and find or draw your own ... :->